Garth Williams: Personal life

 Williams was married four times.
 The first three marriages ended in divorce; he remained in his fourth marriage until his death.
-He had children from each marriage, totaling five daughters and one son.
+He had five daughters: Fiona and Bettina from his first marriage; Jessica and Estyn from his second; Dilys from his fourth; and a son, Dylan, from his third marriage.

 He met his first two wives while living in England.
 His first wife was Gunda Lambton (née von Davidson) a German artist and writer with whom he had two daughters.
 His second wife Dorothea (née Dessauer), formerly his children's nanny, was an Austrian Jewish artist whose affluent parents died in the Holocaust.
 He and Dorothea also had two daughters.
 A few years after their eventual divorce she died of a drug overdose.

 Williams met his third and fourth wives while living in Mexico.
 Four months after his second divorce in 1962, he married Alicia Rayas, his nineteen-year-old Mexican housekeeper.
 Several years later they had a son.
 His last marriage was to Leticia Vargas Arredondo, from a prominent family in Guanajuato.
 He and Leticia had a daughter together when he was sixty-six years old.
 His youngest daughter was 17 when Williams died.

 At 84 Williams died at his home in Marfil, and was buried in Aspen, Colorado.
-He had five daughters: Fiona and Bettina from his first marriage; Jessica and Estyn from his second; Dilys from his fourth; and a son, Dylan, from his third marriage.

 For the last 40 years of his life Williams divided most of his time between a restored hacienda in Guanajuato and in his home in San Antonio, Texas.